simon-weber/Autoplaylists-for-Google-Music/README.md

 * playlist definitions are stored in chrome.storage.sync

 ## Development
-* follow "Installation from source" directions
+* run `npm install`
 * run `./watch.sh` somewhere and leave it running -- this will build whenever files change
+* go to chrome://extensions/
+* click "developer mode"
+* click "Load unpacked extension" and provide the repo/src directory
-* after updating any javascript, hit "reload" in [chrome://extensions/](chrome://extensions/)
+* after updating any javascript, hit "reload" in chrome://extensions/
-* log locations:
+* you can find the logs in different places depending on the code that's running:

     * content script: music.google.com console
     * background script: click the "background page" link by the "Inspect views" section on chrome://extensions/
-    * manager/playlist: on their pages
+    * manager/playlist: on their pages' consoles

 ---
 Google Music is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.